Worker with headset

 Hiring for soft skills is important as technology forces constant innovation. — Getty Images/Vasyl Dolmatov

-Here’s a lesson in basic anatomy for small businesses seeking to recruit the right candidate: Hard skills constitute the sturdy skeleton that keeps a worthy job applicant standing upright; but it’s their soft skills that provide the flesh and blood that make this person human and hirable.
+Here’s a lesson in basic anatomy for small businesses seeking to recruit the right candidate: Hard skills constitute the sturdy skeleton that keeps a worthy job applicant standing upright, but their soft skills provide the flesh and blood that makes this person human and hirable.

 Indeed, soft skills—like critical thinking, communication, creativity, emotional intelligence, and people management—are in greater demand today than ever before.